MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 ### Use PowerShell for auto-labeling policies

 You can use [Security & Compliance PowerShell](/powershell/exchange/scc-powershell) to create and configure auto-labeling policies.
-This means you can fully script the creation and maintenance of your auto-labeling policies, which also provides a more efficient method of specifying multiple URLs for OneDrive and SharePoint locations.
+This means you can fully script the creation and maintenance of your auto-labeling policies, which also provides a more efficient method of specifying multiple locations for SharePoint and OneDrive.

 Before you run the commands in PowerShell, you must first [connect to Security & Compliance PowerShell](/powershell/exchange/connect-to-scc-powershell).